Jim Root: Equipment

+Untypically for a metal guitarist, Root is a long-time proponent of Fender guitars, most notably the Fender Telecaster.
+He credits John 5 for inspiring him to pick up the Telecaster as his guitar of choice.

 In July 2007, Fender released the Jim Root Telecaster.
 Prior to his endorsement deal with Fender, Root had been seen using PRS, Jackson, Charvel, and Maverick electric guitars, and Guild and Martin acoustic guitars as well as a wide range of effect pedals and amplifiers.
 In a 2009 performance for Eurockeennes, and from 2010 to 2012, Jim used a Gibson Flying V.

 In January 2010, a Jim Root Signature Fender Stratocaster was unveiled on the Fender website, similar to the one he has been seen using on stage, as of March 2009.

 In 2016, Fender released a sandblasted version of Root's Jazzmaster with red and black grain.
 This model is not available for purchase but can be seen used in several of Root's instructional videos on YouTube (as part of "The Sound and the Story") and has occasionally been seen live.

 While Root primarily uses Orange Rockerverb heads live, he has been known to use a variety of amplifiers in the studio, including a modified Bogner Uberschall and Mesa Boogie Mark IIC, the later of which has appeared on 2004's Vol 3: The Subliminal Verses and 2019's We Are Not Your Kind.

 In the music video for Unsainted and a performance on Jimmy Kimmel Live!
 Root was seen using EMG Retroactive pickups, with EMG's Instagram account suggesting that they are working on a signature set for him.
 This was later confirmed on the EMG Facebook page announcing that the set would debut at NAMM 2020.

 On October 21, 2021, Root announced he was working on a signature model with Charvel guitars.
 His signature series was set to release in August 2022 for $1,499.99.

 For gigs at smaller venues, and for use as a backup to his main Rockerverb setup, Root began using a Neural DSP Quad Cortex in 2024, despite previously saying he would never use digital amplifier modelers.